DurgaPrasadGanta/VR/README.md

 and sound quality.
 The sound quality evaluation used a subjective appraisal scheme based on five-levels, from 1 (bad) to 5 (excellent).
 For artificial sound, a helicopter propeller’s sound was chosen.
 The real sound (classical music) was provided by one of three speakers surrounding the subject.

+## Strengths and Weakness
+Duplication in hearing the voice, which is directly transmitted through the subject’s body, as well as via the headphones.

+Uncomfortable feelings associated with the negative effects of rustling sounds from the headphones and the microphones